 - Storage size and weight

-The shoulder warmers that wrap around the front and back of the neck fit naturally without any adjustments.
+The shoulder warmers wrap around the front and back of the neck and fit naturally without the need for adjustment

-In a nutshell, it's "simple and robust."
-This model focuses on sleeping comfortably, and is packed with high heat retention and simple functions, making it a model that can be used safely even in the harsh winter.
+In one word, it can be described as "simple and sturdy."
+It is a model that focuses on one thing: a comfortable sleep, and is packed with high heat retention and simple functions, making it safe to use even in the harshest winters

-The supple texture on the inside and the 800FP white goose down, which has excellent padding, not only allowed you to sleep well until the morning even during field tests at 15 degrees below zero, but also provided an exquisite sleeping experience that is comparable to a high-end down comforter.
+The soft inner fabric and the highly resilient 800FP white goose down filling not only allowed me to sleep soundly until morning even during field tests at -15°C, but also provided an exceptional sleeping comfort that rivals that of a luxury down comforter

-In my personal opinion, it is the best of the three models in terms of heat retention.
-In particular, there was a lot of down sealed inside my feet, so my feet were still slurping until morning.
-From here, I think that the manufacturer's specifications, "minimum operating temperature -15°C," is probably close to the "limit temperature" according to the EN standard.
+In my opinion, this model has the best heat retention of the three.
+In particular, the extra down in the foot area kept my feet warm until the morning.
+This made me think that the manufacturer's specification of "minimum operating temperature -15°C" is probably close to the "limit temperature" defined by the EN standard

-Unlike the other two models, the U-shaped shoulder warmer that wraps around the neck is not a drawstring type, but the soft fabric fits well so you won't be bothered.
-Personally, I think I prefer not having a drawcord to it as simple as it doesn't get in the way.
+Unlike the other two models, the U-shaped shoulder warmer that wraps around the neck is not tightened with a drawstring, but the soft fabric fits well, so it doesn't bother me.
+In fact, I personally prefer it without a drawstring, as it's simpler and doesn't get in the way

-The hood is the shallowest of the three models, and the entire head is not the type that can fit completely inside, so when used outdoors in strong winds, the cold that the head and face inevitably suffered from.
+The hood is the shallowest of the three models and does not completely cover the entire head, so when used outdoors in strong winds, it was inevitable that my head and face would get cold

 - Stretchability